cjswayne/professional_readme_generator/readme-example/README.md

-  # work_day_scheduler
+  # Note-Taker

   ![MIT License](https://img.shields.io/badge/License-MIT-yellow.svg)

   ## Description

-  In this project I refactored code to make a functional work day scheduler.
-The application shows which hours have past, which hour it is, and future hours by color, it also has the ability to save data to the browser's local storage, allowing the browser to be reloaded or closed without the loss of your schedule. restart your recording?
+  In this project I created the backend for an unfinished frontend note taker app.
+The goal of the app is to take notes, and the problem it solves is allowing a user to open the app, write down and save notes, then later the user can look at past notes or delete past notes if they wanted to.
+Things I learned were how to set up a backend server for a frontend app. restart your recording?

   ## Table of Contents